ullibniss/INNO-Unix-Internet-Applications/CIA_Lab_3_Fedorov_Alexey.md

 ![image](https://github.com/user-attachments/assets/cbccd101-2c21-41a7-9197-8fd1e9b7d440)

-Next step is real make, to build binary file.
+The next step is to run `make` for real, to build the binary file.

 ```
 make